 - Need inspiration?
-Browse hundreds of fully-funded projects on ioby or visit our Learn from a Leader page to see the kinds of success stories we’ve helped create.
+Browse thousands of fully-funded projects on ioby or visit our Learn from a Leader page to see the kinds of success stories we’ve helped create.
 Filter your search by location, project focus, keywords, and more.

 - If you already have a project in mind, visit our Idea page to tell us about it and get the ball rolling.